 - Search for anything on the web: make all sorts of queries, including the location of restaurants, what's on at the movies or the results of your favorite team.

-- Search for information in different services: maps, images and photos, videos, flights, news...
+- Search for information on its different services: maps, images, and photos, videos, flights, news...

 - Search for contacts and recover the information you've written down about them.

 - Read the latest news about sports, movies, events...